 3. Nagano Prefecture

-Top 3 Prefectures where have the most plating ‘PEAR’ in Japan
+Top 3 Prefectures That Have the Most Pear Farms in Japan

 1. Chiba Prefecture